 The Mandatory Arbitration program is an alternative dispute resolution process for civil suits seeking money damages of $30,000 or less.
 The process is less formal and less time consuming than a jury trial and is conducted by a three-member panel of arbitrators.
 The arbitrators are licensed attorneys who have at least three years of experience and are certified by the Administrative Office of the Illinois Courts as having successfully completed a course in dispute resolution.

-A part of the Domestic Relations Division, the Marriage and Family Counseling Service mediates custody and visitation disputes.
+A part of the Domestic Relations Division, Family Mediation Services mediates custody and visitation disputes.
 The counseling service operates under court order and offers emergency intervention and referral services when necessary.
 Through its Family in Focus program, the service assists with court facilitation of custody disputes and provides supervised visitation for parents who meet the program's qualifications.
 The services are provided free of charge.

 The Parenting Education Program known as Focus on Children provides half-day parenting education class sessions.
 The class addresses parenting in divorce situations, post-decree situations and never-been-married situations where the parents do not live together.
 The class is initiated by court order.
 A fee is charged for attending the class, however, it may be reduced or waived by the judge.